openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 ### unregisterDeathRecipient<sup>9+</sup>

-unregisterDeathRecipient(recipient: DeathRecipient, flags: number): void
+unregisterDeathRecipient(recipient: DeathRecipient, flags: number): boolean

 Unregisters the callback used to receive death notifications of the remote object.